karansspk462000/Reconsruction-and-Generation-of-Skin-Lesion-Diseases-using-VQVAE/README.md

 2. **Image Generation:**

-- Provide the generated contours and labels to the CGAN or ACGAN model for image generation.
+- Provide the generated contours and labels to the VQVAE model for image generation.

 3. **Testing:**